Taffsigg/SmartClothing/WeeklyUpdates.md

 ### Week of 11/11
 Michael Jimenez ECG Subsytems
-1. Connection ECG Subsystem with MCU is complete (Microcontroller Unit)
+1. Connection with ECG Subsystem with MCU is done (Microcontroller Unit)
+2. All subsystems are integrated with one another before installing the hardware onto the clothing outfit.
 2. Prepare wiring that will go on the clothing

 ### Week of 11/18